MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common/request-licenses-for-users.md

 ---
 # Request Power Apps licenses for your app users

 As a Power Apps maker, you can create an app that requires a license for use.
-For example, if you create an app with premium components, such as a map or an address input component, users must have a Power Apps license to use that app.
+For example, if you create an app with premium components or connectors, users must have an appropriate Power Apps license to use that app.

 When sharing a [canvas app](../canvas-apps/share-app.md) or [model-driven app](../model-driven-apps/share-model-driven-app.md) that contains premium components, select **Request licenses** to submit a license request for your users.
 The request will be submitted to your admin for approval.